 Let’s Get Back to Work

-We wouldn’t judge you if you were about to throw your phone away or factory reset it because of the issue.
+We wouldn’t judge you if you were about to throw your phone away or factory reset it because of Play Store not working issue.
 Anyone would do that.
 But, we expect the above solutions would work for you.
-Once Play Store is up and running, do try these small apps that weigh less than 1 MB.
+Once Play Store is up and running, try these small apps that weigh less than 1MB.